High-performance fuzzy computing

-The term high-performance fuzzy computing (HPFC) refers to those technologies able to exploit supercomputers and computer clusters to perform high performance fuzzy logic computations.
+High-performance fuzzy computing (HPFC) is those technologies able to exploit supercomputers and computer clusters to perform high performance fuzzy logic computations.
 Thus HPFC is just a special case of the much more general high-performance computing.
 In the specific case of fuzzy logic, however, there exist more traditional ways to achieve high performance, that could be considered HPFC but in a broader sense, like the hardware implementations on DSP or FPGA.
 More recently, another alternative has emerged: fuzzy computing on GPU.